Remi-C/Remi-C.github.io/_posts/2016-02-01-point_cloud_server.md

 position) and can conjointly use point clouds with other geospatial data, such as images, vectors, topology and other point clouds.
 The system also offers in-base processing for easy prototyping, parallel processing and scales well.
-Lastly, the system is built on open source technologies and generic and common hardware; therefore it can be easily extended and customised.
+Lastly, the system is built on open source technologies and generic and common hardware; therefore, it can be easily extended and customized.
 We test the system will several billion points from point clouds from Lidar (aerial and terrestrial) and stereo-vision.
 We demonstrate >400 million pts=h loading speed, transparent-for-user and greater than 2 to 4:1 compression ratio, filtering in the approximately 50 ms range, and output of about a million pts=s,